 New for 2017, we expanded our IVMS to further safeguard our employees.
 Certain Chesapeake team members spend their shifts working independently on remote sites.
 By wearing a personal monitor connected to the company’s IVMS, individuals in the field can receive faster response should they experience an emergency.
 The monitor tracks personal movements, alerting other team members if an employee is immobile for a period of time, and enables two-way communication if help is needed.

 We recognize that safety depends on everyone at our work sites.
 For this reason, and to further our commitment to providing a safe work environment, we facilitate a comprehensive contractor safety management program.

 To supplement these two communications and further emphasize our commitment to safety, we host quarterly contractor and vendor safety meetings.
-During these meetings, our Operations staff tailor safety discussions to where the contractors and vendors are working as each region may have different safety-related concerns.
-As an additional step, we also conduct contractor assessments in the field.
-These assessments, coordinated with our EHS audit team, confirm that our contractors are reporting their safety performance accurately.
+During these meetings, our Operations staff tailor safety discussions to the individual geographies where contractors and vendors are working, as each region may have different safety-related concerns.
+As an additional step, we conduct contractor assessments in the field.
+These assessments, coordinated with our EHSR audit team, confirm that our contractors are reporting their safety performance accurately.

 Chesapeake partners with several industry trade organizations to share key safety learnings with our peers.
 While we may compete in the marketplace, we are united in keeping our employees, partners and neighbors safe.
 Chesapeake is involved in safety-related committees within the American Exploration & Production Council (AXPC) and the American Petroleum Institute, and participates in the American Society of Safety Engineers and the National Safety Council.
 We also engage on a local level.
 For example, we partner with the South Texas Exploration and Production Safety Network (STEPS) to promote safety, health and environmental improvements across the industry in South Texas.